Beam Capacity vs. Upright Capacity: What’s the Difference?

 Upright capacity answers:

 “How much can this entire frame safely support?”
+Both must be evaluated together.

 If you’re unsure whether your current system is limited by beams or frames — or if you’re planning to increase load weights — it’s worth reviewing your specifications before making changes.